voidframework/voidframework.github.io/content/doc/web/controller.en.md

 #### @RequestVariable

-This annotation allows you to extract query string value from the URI.
+This annotation allows you to extract query string value (simple or array) from the URI.

 The annotation accepts the following parameter: